Border crossings are always extremely confusing, especially if you are backpacking or traveling in South America.

 Luckily for you, this procedure is quite simple.

-As of 2019, the Terminal Terrestre of Cuenca (or the main bus terminal) has 2 companies offering night buses from Cuenca to Mancora.
+The Terminal Terrestre of Cuenca (or the main bus terminal) has 2 companies offering night buses from Cuenca to Mancora.
 They both depart at 9:30 PM, “Ecuadorian time”, meaning give or take half an hour.
 Always arrive half an hour early to be safe.

 My 9:30 PM bus actually left 30 minutes early that night!